CoinPayments API Documentation

 Payment Settings

 Funds that merchants receive via payments are primarily deposited to the CoinPayments system balance.
-From there, Coinpayments conducts payouts to the merchant's balance.
+From there, CoinPayments conducts payouts to the merchant's balance.
 CoinPayments UI provides the merchant with a possibility to set up mode and frequency for paying out funds from CoinPayments balance to the merchant's own balance.
 The settings are set up by currency.

 markdown file changed